Jason Roy Léveillée

 Jason Roy-Léveillée (born October 1, 1983 in Saint-Quentin, New-Brunswick) is a Canadian actor.
 He made his film debut with a minor part in Virginie (1996) when he was 13 years old.

 Early life

-Son of Paul Léveillée and Kendall Roy was raised in Saint-Quentin, New Brunswick.
+Son of Rino Roy and Pauline Léveillée was raised in Saint-Quentin, New Brunswick.
 He is of France, Spain and Britain descent.
 He graduated Sir Wilfrid Laurier School Board, Quebec High School and Université Laval.
 He is co-founder of Fanatic Film production in collaboration with Marie-Helene Jodoin.